c-lan/resistor-ratios/README.md

 # [Get data here](ratios.txt)

-Calculates all possible voltage ratios that could be created from 8-element.
+Calculates all possible voltage ratios that could be created from 8-element network.
 Error figures represent change of voltage ratio relative to change of resistance of each network element, in percent.
 The lower the better.